 The State of Texas provides a comprehensive benefits program for employees in state agencies and institutions of higher education.
 Health insurance for most employees is available through the Employees Retirement System (ERS).
-Exceptions include employees of the University of Texas and Texas A&M University systems, which provide their own insurance programs for employees.
+Exceptions include employees of the University of Texas and Texas A&M University systems, which provide their own insurance programs for employees.548

-In addition to health insurance, state employees have access to other types of insurance such as dental, life, supplemental life, dependent life, short- and long-term disability, accidental death and dismemberment, and flexible health and dependent care reimbursement accounts.
+In addition to health insurance, state employees have access to other types of benefits such as dental, vision, life, supplemental life, dependent life, short- and long-term disability, accidental death and dismemberment, health and dependent care flexible spending accounts, and commuter spending accounts.

 State employees who have other health insurance comparable to what the State provides may drop the Texas Employees Group Benefits Program health insurance and receive a Health Insurance Opt-Out Credit.
-Full-time employees may receive up to a \$60 credit per month and part-time employees may receive up to a \$30 credit to be used towards the cost of certain optional coverage.
+Full-time employees may receive up to a \$60 credit per month and part-time employees may receive up to a \$30 per month credit to be used towards the cost of certain optional coverage.
 The TRICARE Military Health System supplemental plan is available to an employee or annuitant who waives coverage under the Texas Employees Group Benefits Program and is eligible for benefits under the TRICARE Military Health System.
+550